The mestiza muse

 • Chlorine

-EDTA is an abbreviation for Ethylamine Diamine Tetraacetic Acid, which is a color-less water-soluble solid that dissolves limescale and ions.
-It is a type of man-made synthetic amino acid.
+EDTA is the abbreviation for Ethylamine Diamine Tetraacetic Acid.
+It is a colorless, water-soluble solid that dissolves limescale and ions and is a type of man-made synthetic amino acid.3,4

-EDTA has to be in the ingredient list for the shampoo to be considered a chelating shampoo.
-Chelating shampoos can come in both drugstore and salon products.
+EDTA is a requirement in the ingredient list for a shampoo to be considered a chelator.5 Chelating shampoos can come in both drugstore and salon products.

 The higher the percentage of EDTA in the product, the stronger the removal of minerals and impurities.

-There is a lot of confusion about chelating and EDTA-containing products.
-Just because a product contains EDTA doesn’t mean it is a chelating product.
+Note: There is a lot of confusion about chelating and EDTA-containing products.
+Not all products containing EDTA make it a chelator.

 Some shampoos use EDTA at a very low level as a preservative.
-So, look for shampoos that are specifically designed as a chelating shampoo.
+Always look for shampoos that are specifically designed as a chelating shampoo.

 • Tetrasodium EDTA